Cigarette receptacle: Free standing cigarette receptacles

 Made in a variety of configurations and construction materials, free standing cigarette receptacles come in heavy pre-cast concrete, lighter weight stone/epoxy aggregate and lighter still materials such as polyethylene, recycled plastic and fiberglass.

 Many free standing cigarette receptacles utilize an oxygen restricting design that extinguishes still burning butts.
 These style receptacles are usually made of molded plastic, polyethylene and fiberglass, with metal inner liners and metal pails to gather disposed butts.
 Due to their oxygen depriving design, no additional extinguishing media is generally required.
 Cigarette butts are deposited through a small opening and drop in a long neck into the collection chamber.
 The collection chamber typically houses the removable pail.
+In certain occupancies, codes require noncombustible ashtrays and metal containers with self-closing covers in areas where smoking is permitted.